maxmurdoch/mayhem/_brands/live.md

 - Mountain Dew
 - NBA
 - Strawberries & Creem Festival
+first-sentence: "Welcome to Mayhem Live!"
-about: "Welcome to Mayhem Live!
-Live is a honeycomb of 2018 and we’re the queen bees.
+about: "Live is a honeycomb of 2018 and we’re the queen bees.
   \nIn terms of reaching your audience, live is a real game changer.
 We travel across the globe to stream a number of concerts, tournaments, debates, and events straight to Facebook, Twitch and YouTube.
 Mayhem Live isn’t just about streaming content